dikshitsagar/PySpark-Basics/README.md

 # PySpark-Basics
-This Repo has shows Spark with Python Basics.
+This Repo shows Spark with Python Basics.